revoltchat/rfcs/rfc-0000-template.md

 Explain the propsal as if its already in revolt and you where teaching it to new users.
 - Introduce new concepts
-- Explain the feature with exampls
+- Explain the feature with examples
 - What this fixes or adds and what users should think of the feature
 - Discuss how this impacts using revolt, does it make it harder or easier to use.